randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 <img src= "/assets/images/IMG_1459.JPG"/>

 But public transportation was very easy.
 You can go to one of the local marts and purchase a round trip bus for a few euros.
 They will usually have the timetable.
 The buses were quite something - reused tour buses with luxurious seats and air conditioning.
-I took the bus to Ierapetra and hoity toity Agios Nikolaos a few times.
+I took the bus to Ierapetra and Agios Nikolaos a few times.

 <img src= "/assets/images/GreeceAN 051.JPG"/>